Tharre/pacmanager/README.md

 # What is pacmanager?
 This is a small shellscript for keeping my arch linux installation clean.
-It does that by taking the packages that I want (from pkg-list.sh) and comparing them to the currently installed packages.
+It does that by taking the packages that I want (from ~/.pkg-list.sh) and comparing them to the currently installed packages.
 This enables me to see all packages I want to be installed in one file, including comments why I need them.